Outliers Detection in Networks with Missing Links: Theoretical analysis of the estimator

 Recall that we do not observe any entry on the diagonal of $\bA$.
 Combined with Assumption \ref{ass:quasi_uniforme}, this implies that for any matrix $\bM \in \mathbb{R}^{n \times n}$

 Moreover, since $\left \vert O \right \vert = 2ns + (s-1)(s-2)/2 \leq 3ns$, we find that

-Before stating the second assumption, recall that $\rho_n$ and $\gamma_n$ are two sparsity inducing sequences such that $\left \Vert \bL^{*} \right \Vert_{\infty} \leq \rho_n$ and $\left \Vert \bS^{*} \right \Vert_{\infty} \leq \gamma_n$.
-We assume that \begin{ass} $\nu_n \rho_n \geq \log(n)/n$ and $\tilde{\nu}_n \gamma_n \geq \log(n)/n$. \end{ass} Assumption \ref{ass:moderately_sparse} implies that the \textit{observed} average node degree is not too small.
+Before stating the second assumption, recall that $\rho_n$ is a sparsity inducing sequence such that $\left \Vert \bL^{*} \right \Vert_{\infty} \leq \rho_n$.
+Similarly, we define $\gamma_n = \left \Vert \mathbb{E}[\bA] \right \Vert_{\infty}$.
+Since $\left \Vert \bS^{*} \right \Vert_{\infty} \leq \gamma_n$, $\gamma_n$ characterises the sparsity of connections of the outlier nodes.
+Note that outliers and inliers may have different sparsity levels, i.e., $\gamma_n$ and $\rho_n$ may be of different orders of magnitude. \begin{ass} $\nu_n \rho_n \geq \log(n)/n$ and $\tilde{\nu}_n \gamma_n \geq \log(n)/n$. \end{ass} Assumption \ref{ass:moderately_sparse} implies that the \textit{observed} average node degree is not too small.
 Note that considering very sparse graphs, where the expectation of the probability of observing an edge is of order $\frac{1}{n}$, is of lesser interest since it has been shown in \cite{GaoBiclustering} that the trivial null estimator is minimax optimal in this setting.
 On the other hand, the sparsity threshold $\log(n)/n$ is known to correspond to phase transition phenomenons for recovering structural properties in the SBM \cite{Abbe18}.
-We also need the following assumption on the ``signal to noise ratio". \begin{ass} $\nu_n\rho_n n \geq\tilde{\nu}_n\gamma_ns$ \end{ass} Here, edges connecting inliers to inliers can be seen as a "signal term", while edges connecting outliers to any other nodes can be seen as a ``noise term".
+We also need the following assumption on the ``signal to noise ratio". \begin{ass} $\nu_n\rho_n n \geq\tilde{\nu}_n\gamma_ns$ \end{ass} Here, edges connecting inliers to inliers can be seen as a ``signal term" in the estimation of connection probabilities, while edges connecting outliers to any other nodes can be seen as a ``noise term".
 Now, recall that $\rho_n$ bounds the probability of any inlier to be connected to any inlier, while $\gamma_n$ bounds the probability of any inlier to be connected to any outlier.
 Then, Assumption \ref{ass:out_con} requires that we observe more connection between inliers than between inliers and outliers, or equivalently that the ``signal" induced by the connections of the inliers be stronger than the ``noise".
-When the sampling is uniform, that is each entry is observed with the same probability $p$, we have $\mu_n = \nu_n = \tilde{\nu}_n = p$ and Assumption \ref{ass:out_con} becomes $\rho_n n \geq\gamma_ns$.
+For example, under a uniform sampling, all entries are observed with the same probability, so $\mu_n = \nu_n = \tilde{\nu}_n = p$.
+Then, Assumption \ref{ass:out_con} becomes $\rho_n n \geq\gamma_ns$, and requires that inlier nodes be more connected with other inlier nodes than with outliers.
+As the number of outliers $s$ is typically much smaller than the number of inlier nodes, $n-s$, this assumption is not restrictive.